Benefit00/Benefit00.github.io/about.md

 ---
-layout: page
+layout: single
-title: About
+title: "About"
 permalink: /about/
+author_profile: true
 ---

-Some information about you!
+Hi my name is Ben AKA Benefit.

 ### More Information